 So how do we optimise for something that’s unknowable?

 What exactly do these terms even mean in Google's eyes?
 If we dig into the quality-rater guidelines, we can get a pretty good idea.
-In fact, usefulness’ is pretty much baked into Google’s entire philosophy for determining quality content.
+In fact, usefulness is pretty much baked into Google’s entire philosophy for determining content quality.
 This list, lifted from the quality raters guidelines reads more like a manifesto for good UX than anything, one with usefulness and purpose at the core:

 - Identify the purpose of the landing page